Joe’s Club: What you need to know

 • Varying levels of medical services, from none to extensive

-Beyond providing social opportunities, an adult day service can serve as a safe and familiar place for your loved one to receive health services.
+Beyond providing social opportunities, an adult day care service can serve as a safe and familiar place for your loved one to receive health services.

-An adult day service can also give you and others who care for your loved one a much-needed break, possibly enabling you to care for your loved one at home for longer.
-You might use a service to provide care for your loved one so that you can go to work, take care of personal business or simply relax.
+An adult day care service can also give you and others who care for your loved one a much-needed break, possibly enabling you to care for your loved one at home for longer.
+You might use a service to provide care for your loved one so that you can go to work, take care of personal business, or simply relax.

 Be patient.
-It might take some time for your loved one to feel comfortable at an adult day service — especially if your loved one has shown discomfort in group settings in the past or if your loved one has become withdrawn due to his or her health issues.
+It might take some time for your loved one to feel comfortable at an adult day care service — especially if your loved one has shown discomfort in group settings in the past or if your loved one has become withdrawn due to his or her health issues.
 Give your loved one a chance to get to know his or her new environment before deciding if a program is or isn’t a good fit.